jankotek/mapdb-site/_posts/2017-07-27-scala_concurrent_col.md

 Code above does not compile.
 If we unlock wrong file (not yet locked), value is null and `else value-1` would throw NPE.

 So we need to handle case when wrong file is unlocked.
-This version is correct compiles:
+This version is correct and compiles:

 ```kotlin
 // kotlin code